Filling cryptography and security gaps in Temple Wallet

 - Introducing a force update feature to push users to update the app if a critical vulnerability is found.

-- Designed security controls for protecting wallet seed during QR-code synchronisation.
+- Designed security controls for protecting wallet seed during QR-code synchronization.

 - Typical appsec issues: input validations and integrity checks before using data from any external data source.

-We analyzed the development process and advised improvements (from further automation in CI/CD pipeline to formalizing a security roadmap):
+We analyzed the development process and made recommendations for improvements, ranging from further automation in the CI/CD pipeline to formalizing a security roadmap:

-- Following our recommendations, the Temple Wallet team laid a foundation for Secure SDLC by addressing security at every step of the application development.
+- Following our recommendations, the Temple Wallet team laid the foundation for Secure SDLC by addressing security at every step of the application development.

-- Temple Wallet team introduced the dependencies management process and integrated SAST, dependency and vulnerability scanning tools in their CI/CD pipeline.
+- The Temple Wallet team introduced the dependency management process and integrated SAST, dependency, and vulnerability scanning tools in their CI/CD pipeline.

-- The development team composed a security roadmap to improve the security of crypto wallet web extension and mobile apps further on.
+- The development team created a security roadmap to further enhance the security of crypto wallet web extension and mobile apps.

 Additional relevant materials

-Julia Potapenko made a talk about typical security issues relevant for cryptocurrency wallets.
-The article Crypto wallets security as seen by security engineers by Julia Potapenko, Artur Hil, and Anastasiia Voitova gives even more research details and certain flaws examples.
+Julia Mezher made a talk about typical security issues relevant for cryptocurrency wallets.
+The article Crypto wallets security as seen by security engineers by Julia Mezher, Artur Hil, and Anastasiia Voitova gives even more research details and certain flaws examples.

 Products and services involved